 However, the events of the Ivorian crisis from 2002 to 2010 led to a significant deterioration of these areas, marked by the violation of forest boundaries and increased illegal exploitation of resources.
 Between 2010 and 2016, P. erinaceus was subject to intensive exploitation, with exports to China estimated at over US$400 million in 2014 (UN, 2014; Interpol, 2016; EIA, 2022).
 This sustained anthropogenic pressure has caused a significant decline in the various P. erinaceus populations, characterised by a decrease in mature individuals, a reduction in natural regeneration potential and worrying genetic erosion.

-In this context, it appears essential to identify morphotypes with interesting morphological traits in order to develop plant material suitable for reforestation and restoration programmes in classified forests.
+In this context, it appears essential to identify morphotypes with interesting morphological traits in order to develop plant material suitable for reforestation and restoration programs in classified forests.
 However, the lack of data on the morphological variability of P. erinaceus in northern Côte d'Ivoire limits the selection of high-performance reproductive material for reforestation.
-Hence the interest of this work, which aims to identify and characterise the morphotypes of P. erinaceus that are likely to constitute high-performance plant material for reforestation programmes.
-More specifically, the aim is to: (i) identify the trees with the best morphological conformations in each surveyed area with; and (ii) characterise the intra- and inter-population morphological variability that exists within this population of trees of interest.
+Hence, the interest of this work, which aims to identify and characterize the morphotypes of P. erinaceus that are likely to constitute high-performance plant material for reforestation programmes.
+More specifically, the aim is to: (i) identify the trees with the best morphological conformations in each surveyed area , and (ii) characterize the intra- and inter-population morphological variability that exists within this population of trees of interest.

 Materials and methods